CrivelliLab/Multiscale_Method/README.md

 		CG_IE_Steps: Coarse-Grained potentials from intermolecular interactions.
 					- including an example to apply this method to Water molecueles.

-- To calculate the Thermodyanmic force for AdResS method,
+- Thermodyanmic force for AdResS method,

 		TF_Calculations: All necessary scripts to generate the potentials are in ./scripts directory.